Frances Ding

 Biography

-Previously, I was lucky to be advised by Sebastian Tschiatschek while at University of Cambridge and Cynthia Dwork and Jeffrey Macklis at Harvard University.
+During my PhD, in the summer and fall of 2022 I was AI resident at Google X working on biological sequence design.
+Before my PhD, I was lucky to be advised by Sebastian Tschiatschek while at University of Cambridge and Cynthia Dwork and Jeffrey Macklis at Harvard University.
 I am grateful for support from the Gates Cambridge Scholarship during my MPhil and for support from the NSF GRFP and the Open Philanthropy AI Fellows Program during my PhD.

 Education

-• PhD in Computer Science
+• PhD in Computer Science, 2024

 University of California Berkeley